YaswanthNarla/EV-Market-Analysis/README.md

 Automated re-scraping on a schedule so the dataset stays current.
 EV pricing moves fast right now.
 A static dataset ages faster than most.

 Brand tier classification to formalise what the EDA showed intuitively — premium, mass-market, and emerging — so comparisons can be made systematically rather than by eye.

----

-## Author

-Yaswanth — Data Analyst & ML Practitioner, Hyderabad.
-Innomatics Research Labs · AWS Solutions Architect Associate

----

-*Web scraping is just the start.
-The value is in knowing what to look for once the data is clean.*